SC Master Naturalist Training

 South Carolina Statewide Master Naturalists are recognized by an emerald placed in the first jewel location on the Master Naturalist name tag.
 Name tags must be sent to the State Office where certification will be verified from the Online Volunteer Hour Reporting System and the emerald awarded.

-The following SC Master Naturalists have earned the designation of SC Statewide Master Naturalist:
+The following SC Master Naturalists have earned the designation of SC Statewide Master Naturalist since it was implemented in 2014:

-2014 - Linell Goodall, Hilda Flamholtz, Kathy Burriss, Dan Whitten, Carl Cole, Barbara Watson, Nancy Thompson, Judith Kramer, Jimmy Watson, Tom Pray, Terri Mendonca, and James Blake.
+2014 - Linell Goodall, Hilda Flamholtz, Kathy Burriss, Dan Whitten, Carl Cole, Barbara Watson, Nancy Thompson, Judith Kramer, Jimmy Watson, Tom Pray, Terri Mendonca, and Dr. James H. Blake

 All participants who go through SC Master Naturalist training at our various Host Sites around the state are required to complete certain paperwork.
 Generally, this paperwork is completed on the first day of class.
 Occasionally, the Host Site may direct you to download, complete and bring forms, located here, with you to the first class.